Jack Butler (artist)

-Jack Butler (born 1937) is an American-Canadian visual artist.
+Jack Butler (April 23, 1937 – 30 December 2024) was an American-Canadian visual artist.
 His work is in public and private collections including the National Gallery of Canada.
-He is a founding member of Sanavik Inuit Cooperative, Baker Lake, Nunavut.
-He is a medical model builder and published researcher in human development.
+He was a founding member of Sanavik Inuit Cooperative, Baker Lake, Nunavut.
+He was a medical model builder and published researcher in human development.
 He taught at Carnegie Mellon University, at the Banff Centre, the University of Manitoba, and in the Department of Philosophy at the University of Western Ontario.
+Butler died on December 30, 2024, at the age of 87.

-Early life, Education and Career
+Early life, education and career

 Jack Butler was born in Pittsburgh, Pennsylvania in 1937.
-As a teenager, Butler worked as an illustrator for pathologist Dr Louis Goodman at Southside Hospital in Pittsburgh.
-Butler created some medical illustrations, recording congenital anomalies which the pathologist found during the course of his work.
-Butler studied at Carnegie Institute of Technology (now Carnegie Mellon University) and received his undergraduate degree, a BFA (painting and printmaking) in 1960.
-In 1962, Butler completed a Masters of Fine Arts at the University of Illinois, Urbana-Champaign.
+As a teenager, Butler worked as an illustrator for pathologist Dr Louis Goodman at Southside Hospital in Pittsburgh, recording congenital anomalies which the pathologist found during the course of his work.
+Butler studied at Carnegie Institute of Technology and received his undergraduate degree, a BFA (painting and printmaking) in 1960.
+In 1962, Butler completed a Masters of Fine Arts at the University of Illinois Urbana-Champaign.

-In August 1962, Butler moved to Winnipeg, Manitoba, Canada to teach at the University of Manitoba.
-In 1964, Butler became an instructor at the Edinburgh College of Art in Edinburgh, Scotland, where he taught print making and drawing until 1965.
-In 1965, Butler and his family moved back to Pittsburgh and Butler worked as an assistant professor at the Carnegie Institute of Technology, where he taught art and design; he remained in this role until 1966.

 In 1969, Butler had his first major public exhibition.
 The exhibition, held at Lee Nordness Gallery in New York, included a print that would be included in H.W.
 Janson's History of Art editions from 1969 to 1985.
 The print depicted a flattened female torso and was "indexical as opposed to formal"; Butler wrote that this "allied my work with the development of the conceptual-art movement".